Optimal foraging theory: Criticism and limitations

-Optimal Foraging Theory in Archaeology
+In archaeology

-Optimal Foraging Theory has been used to predict animal behaviour when searching for food, but can also be used for humans (specifically hunter-gatherers).
+Optimal foraging theory has been used to predict animal behaviour when searching for food, but can also be used for humans (specifically hunter-gatherers).
 Food provides energy but costs energy to obtain.
-Foraging strategy must provide the most benefit for the lowest cost - it is a balance between nutritional value and energy required.
-The currency of Optimal Foraging Theory is energy because it is an essential component for organisms, but it is also the downfall of Optimal Foraging Theory in regard to Archaeology.
-Optimal Foraging Theory assumes that behaviour is to some extent influenced by genetic makeup.
-However this can be hard to accepted in relation to complex animals with a high behavioral flexibility.
+Foraging strategy must provide the most benefit for the lowest cost – it is a balance between nutritional value and energy required.
+The currency of optimal foraging theory is energy because it is an essential component for organisms, but it is also the downfall of optimal foraging theory in regard to archaeology.
+Optimal foraging theory assumes that behaviour is to some extent influenced by genetic makeup.
+However, this can be hard to accepted in relation to complex animals with a high behavioral flexibility.

-Human behaviour is not always predictable when using the premise of Optimal Foraging Theory - hunter-gatherers could for ritual or feasting purposes choose a game which would not benefit energy, but would benefit other needs.
+Human behaviour is not always predictable when using the premise of optimal foraging theory – hunter-gatherers could for ritual or feasting purposes choose a game which would not benefit energy, but would benefit other needs.
 The goals and currencies of humans can often change due to behavioral flexibility.
 These changes can occur over a long time, over a season or during a hunt.
-Optimal Foraging Theory must therefore be more complex and introduces more goals and constraints to match the complex decision-making processes employed by humans.
+Optimal foraging theory must therefore be more complex and introduces more goals and constraints to match the complex decision-making processes employed by humans.
 The decision-making processes can furthermore be influenced by long-term and short-term experiences and these experiences can then further influence others.

-But Optimal Foraging Theory has helped Archaeology in generating new interpretations of patterns in the archaeological record and thinking about human behaviours in greater detail.
-Optimal Foraging Theory have also given Archaeology a better insight into the cost and benefits of different resources.
+But optimal foraging theory has helped archaeology in generating new interpretations of patterns in the archaeological record and thinking about human behaviours in greater detail.
+Optimal foraging theory has also given archaeology a better insight into the cost and benefits of different resources.